skypjack/entt/docs/md/entity.md

 This makes reactive storage extremely flexible and usable in a large number of cases.<br/>
-Finally, once the entities of interest have been collected, it's possible to _visit_ the storage like any other:
+Finally, once the entities of interest have been collected, it is possible to _visit_ the storage like any other:

 ```cpp